Upcoming Conference Calls

 - VQEG eLetter, Nov.
 2017: QoE evaluation of emerging immersive media technologies, including the current hot topics of virtual reality, omnidirectional content, point cloud and light field technologies.

 The Video Quality Experts Group was first grounded in basic subjective methodology and objective tool development/verification for video quality assessment such that the industry could be moved forward with standardization and implementation.
-At the beginning it was focused around measuring the perceived video quality since the distribution path for video and audio were limited and known.
+At the beginning it was focused around measuring the perceived video quality since the distribution paths for video and audio were limited and known.

 Over the last 20 years from the formation of VQEG the ecosystem has changed dramatically and thus so must the work.
-Multi-media is now pervasive on all devices and methods of distribution from broadcast to cellular data networks.
-This shift has the expertise within VQEG to move from the visual (no-audio) quality of video to Quality of Experience (QoE).
+Multi-media is now pervasive on all devices and methods of distribution have expanded from broadcast to cellular data networks.
+This shift has required the expertise within VQEG to move from the visual (no-audio) quality of video to Quality of Experience (QoE).

 - Leverage resources from multiple organizations